Ku Klux Klan: Political role

-In the South, Klan members were still Democratic, as it was essentially a one-party region for whites.
-Klan chapters were closely allied with Democratic police, sheriffs, and other functionaries of local government.
-Due to disenfranchisement of most African Americans and many poor whites around the start of the 20th century, the only political activity for whites took place within the Democratic Party.
+In the South, Klan members remained Democrats, as the region was effectively a one-party system for white voters.
+Local Klan chapters were closely allied with Democratic police, sheriffs, and other officials.
+Because most African Americans and many poor whites had been disenfranchised around the start of the 20th century, meaningful electoral competition for whites occurred only within the Democratic Party.

-In Alabama, Klan members advocated better public schools, effective Prohibition enforcement, expanded road construction, and other political measures to benefit lower-class white people.
-By 1925, the Klan was a political force in the state, as leaders such as J. Thomas Heflin, David Bibb Graves, and Hugo Black tried to build political power against the Black Belt wealthy planters, who had long dominated the state.
-In 1926, with Klan support, Bibb Graves won the Alabama governor's office.
-He was a former Klan chapter head.
-He pushed for increased education funding, better public health, new highway construction, and pro-labor legislation.
-Because the Alabama state legislature refused to redistrict until 1972, and then under court order, the Klan was unable to break the planters' and rural areas' hold on legislative power.
+In Alabama, Klan members advocated better public schools, stricter Prohibition enforcement, expanded road construction, and other measures they believed would benefit lower-class white people.
+By 1925, the Klan was a significant political force in the state, as leaders such as J. Thomas Heflin, David Bibb Graves, and Hugo Black sought to build political power against the Black Belt planter elite, which had long dominated state policies.
+In 1926, with Klan support, Bibb Graves—himself a former Klan chapter head—was elected governor.
+He promoted increased education funding, improved public health, new highway construction, and some pro-labor legislation.
+However, because the Alabama legislature refused to redistrict until 1972 (and then only under court order), the Klan was unable to dislodge the planters’ and rural areas’ entrenched control of legislative power.

-Scholars and biographers have recently examined Hugo Black's Klan role.
-Ball finds regarding the KKK that Black "sympathized with the group's economic, nativist, and anti-Catholic beliefs".
-Newman says Black "disliked the Catholic Church as an institution" and gave over 100 anti-Catholic speeches to KKK meetings across Alabama in his 1926 election campaign.
-Black was elected US senator in 1926 as a Democrat.
-In 1937 President Franklin D. Roosevelt appointed Black to the Supreme Court without knowing how active in the Klan he had been in the 1920s.
-He was confirmed by his fellow senators before the full KKK connection was known; Justice Black said he left the Klan when he became a senator.
+Scholars and biographers have closely examined Hugo Black's Klan involvement.
+Ball concludes that Black "sympathized with the group's economic, nativist, and anti-Catholic beliefs".
+Newman notes that Black "disliked the Catholic Church as an institution" and delivered over 100 anti-Catholic speeches to KKK meetings across Alabama during his 1926 campaign.
+Black was elected U.S. senator that year as a Democrat.
+In 1937, President Franklin D. Roosevelt appointed him to the Supreme Court without knowing the full extent of his earlier Klan activity.
+The Senate confirmed him before his complete KKK connection became public; Black later stated that he left the Klan when he entered the Senate.

-Although the KKK has generally been seen as anti-labor, according to historian Thomas R. Pegram, "local Klans supported striking white Protestant workers" but opposed mixed-race labor unions, and working-class Klan "sympathies complicated urban socialist politics in the Midwest".
+Although the KKK has generally been viewed as anti-labor, historian Thomas R. Pegram writes that "local Klans supported striking white Protestant workers" while opposing interracial unions, and that working-class Klan sympathies "complicated urban socialist politics in the Midwest".